What Does "Grounds For Divorce" Mean? Strategies To Work Through Marriage Issues

 The grounds for divorce that could lead to you being granted a divorce depends on where you are.

-If you live somewhere with no-fault divorce as an option, any explanation of unreasonable behavior will satisfy divorce laws.
+If you and your spouse live somewhere with no-fault divorce as an option, any explanation of unreasonable behavior will satisfy divorce laws.

-According to the law, a divorce that isn’t a no-fault divorce must have specific grounds for divorce.
-There are many types of grounds for divorce.
+According to the law, a divorce that isn’t a no-fault divorce must have specific grounds.
+When a divorce happened, there are many additional grounds for it.

 - Sexual harassment